dlt-hub/verified-sources/sources/standard/inbox/README.md

 This dlt transformer resource takes an email message items from another resource (e.g. `messages_uids`) and extracts attachments from the email message using their UID.
-It connects to the IMAP server, fetches the email message by its UID, and saves attachments to the specified STORAGE_FOLDER_PATH.
+It connects to the IMAP server, fetches the email message by its UID, and return a file objects as filesystem.
-It yields a dictionary containing email metadata such as message UID, sender, date, content type, etc., and under the key "envelope" it returns dict with the attachment content type, file name, and local file path.
+It yields a dictionary containing email metadata such as message UID, sender, date, content type, etc. It can be used with the same transformers used for filesystem.

 ## Example